Written by Aisha Kellaway on 21st Jul 2019

 The more coverage your brand gets, the stronger your reputation becomes.

 For potential guests that have read wonderful things about you in the media, confirmation bias will be working in your favour; Immediately you’ll appear more credible and when these guests have to decide between you and a competitor, they are going to be looking for signals that confirm their existing understanding of your hotel being as wonderful as it sounded in that article.

-Ensure your website looks great and is functional, make the user journey simple and you have a very high chance of turning these visitors into booking guests (see our post on the importance of a website experience reflecting your brand here).
+Ensure your website looks great and is functional, make the user journey simple and you have a very high chance of turning these visitors into booking guests.

 Also, don’t forget that not all of your potential guests, or industry partners who you’re trying to strike a relationship with, will have seen all of the articles out there about your hotel.
 Maybe they’ve come from a Google search of hotels in the area, or directly from TripAdvisor; These are the users who are going to be actively looking at your website for signals of your hotel being credible and trustworthy.

 As soon as you include titles of publications where your hotel has been featured or, even better, include quotes and a photo of the journalist, you will immediately be sticking an extra feather in your credibility cap.
 This, coupled with positive reviews and great user experience may help tip a potential guest into booking with you over one of your competitors.